domRiddle/ASF/Statistics.md

 ### API

 ASF STM listing only accepts ASF bots for time being.
-There is no way to list third-party bots on our listing for now.
+There is no way to list third-party bots on our listing for now (as we can't review their code easily and ensure they meet our entire trading logic).

 If you're looking for easy way to access our listing, we have a very simple **[/Api/Bots](https://asf.justarchi.net/Api/Bots)** endpoint that you can use.